 Called Unexpected Pleasures: The Art and Design of Contemporary Jewellery, the new exhibition will examine the work of modern jewellers and look at designers whose work has challenged the long-standing conventions of jewellery design.

-Perfect for jewellery and design fans staying in central London hotels, the exhibition opens on December 5th and runs until March 3rd next year.
+Perfect for jewellery and design fans staying in Mayfair hotels London, the exhibition opens on December 5th and runs until March 3rd next year.